felixxoes/ur-fascism/stories.md

 ## 9. Live is a struggle

-Life is preperation for war or permanent warfare.
+Life is preperation for war and permanent warfare.
 Who is not for us is against us.
-Pacifism is a sign of weakness.
+Compromise is a sign of weakness, pacifism is a curse.

 ## 10. Contempt for the weak

-Poverty and sickness are a consequences of moral weakness. it is their own fault.
+Poverty and sickness are consequences of moral weakness.
+Real refugies and real victims deserve help but most are freeloaders.

 ## 11. Worship of heroism and death